Intel Ice Lake Xeon Platinum 8380 Review: 10nm Debuts for the Data Center

 In contrast, the gzip benchmark, which compresses two copies of the Linux 4.13 kernel source tree, responds well to speedy clock rates, giving the 16-core 7F52 the lead.
 Here we see that 8380 is slightly slower than the previous-gen 8280, which is likely at least partially attributable to the 8380's much lower clock rate.

 The open-source OpenSSL toolkit uses SSL and TLS protocols to measure RSA 4096-bit performance.
-As we can see, this test favors the EPYC processors due to its parallelized nature, but the 8380 has again made big strides in this type of workload due to its higher core count.
+As we can see, this test favors the EPYC processors due to its parallelized nature, but the 8380 has again made big strides on the strength of its higher core count.
 Offloading this type of workload to dedicated accelerators is becoming more common, and Intel also offers its QAT acceleration built into chipsets for environments with heavy requirements.

 Conclusion